 A police officer may conduct a brief stop for investigatory purposes when the officer has only "reasonable suspicion" to believe the stopped individual is engaged in criminal activity.
 See Terry v.
 Ohio, 392 U.S. 1, 23-27 (1968).
 An investigatory stop of a vehicle is justified under the Fourth Amendment if the officer reasonably suspects that only a traffic violation has occurred.
 Melendres v.
 Arpaio, 695 F.3d 990, 1000 (9th Cir.
 2012).
 However, a traffic stop "exceeding the time needed to handle the matter for which the stop was made" violates the constitutional protection against unreasonable seizures.
 Rodriguez v.
 United States, 135 S. Ct 1609, 1612 (2015).
 Handling the traffic stop includes checking driver's licenses, determining whether there are outstanding warrants and inspecting the car's registration and proof of insurance.
 Id. at 1615.
+A stop is not prolonged beyond the mission of the original traffic stop where officers conduct an investigation into matters such as a criminal history check, because such an investigation "stems from the mission of the stop itself" and "is a negligibly burdensome precaution' necessary 'to complete the stop safely."
+United States v.
+Taylor, 60 F.4th 1233, 1241 (9th Cir.
+2023) (quoting United States v.
+Hylton, 30 F.4th 842, 848 (9th Cir.
+2022)).
+Likewise, officers do not prolong a stop by conducting a pat down search for weapons where the officers have reasonable suspicion "that the driver 'might be armed and presently dangerous.""
+Id. (quoting Arizona v.
+Johnson, 555 U.S. 323, 331 (2009)).
+Further, there is no Fourth Amendment violation "even if officers prolonged the encounter beyond the original mission of the traffic stop," so long as the officers "had a sufficient basis to do so," which includes "reasonable suspicion of an independent offense."
+Id. at 1242 (quoting United States v.
+Landeros, 913 F.3d 862, 867 (9th Cir.
+2019)); see also id. (holding that stop not prolonged where "officers knew about [defendant's] traffic offenses and that he was on federal supervision for being a felon in possession, and once [defendant] stepped out of the car, the officers could clearly see [defendant's] unzipped, empty fanny pack," which officers knew from experience was commonly used to store weapons).
 An officer may not conduct unrelated checks (such as a dog sniff) "in a way that prolongs the stop, absent the reasonable suspicion ordinarily demanded to justify detaining an individual."
-Id.
+Rodriguez, 135 S.Ct. at 1615.